What Is Breast Augmentation?

 - You aren’t actively pregnant or breastfeeding.

 - You have realistic expectations.

-- You feel that your breasts are too small.
+- You feel that your breasts are too small or have lost volume.

-- You are dissatisfied with the shape and volume of your breasts, perhaps after pregnancy or weight loss, or with aging.
+- You are dissatisfied with their shape and volume – Perhaps you have sagging breasts after pregnancy or weight loss, or with aging.